Here is a collection of spells!

 a screenshot of a visual debugging screen from unity, lots of colorored rectangles and some hexagons.

-Five W and one H
+Five Ws and one H

 MoSCoW